sbb-design-systems/sbb-angular/src/angular/table/table.md

 ##### 2. Define a selection column

-Add a column definition for displaying the row checkboxes, including a master toggle checkbox for the header.
+Add a column definition for displaying the row checkboxes, including a main toggle checkbox for the header.
 The column name should be added to the list of displayed columns provided to the header and data row.